AadeeshAwasthi/Digital-Literacy-Project/README.md

 Module 1 – Digital Literacy Awareness Infographic In this task, I created a digital literacy infographic using Canva.
 The poster explains digital literacy, useful digital tools, safe internet practices, and professional online presence.
 The infographic was exported and added to the repository along with a short reflection explaining the design and learning experience.

-link for the digital literacy:-
 Module 2 – Student Digital Portfolio For this module, I created professional accounts on GitHub, LinkedIn, and Kaggle.
 I also completed my GitHub profile README and updated my LinkedIn education details.
 Screenshots of all profiles were added to the repository along with a reflection on how these platforms will support my learning and career development.

-link for kaggle profile:-
+link for ResearchGate profile:- https://www.researchgate.net/profile/Aadeesh-Awasthi

-link for linkdinprofile:-
+link for linkdinprofile:- www.linkedin.com/in/aadeesh-awasthi-28780b3bb

 Module 3 – Coding & Collaboration Platforms In this task, I created a HackerRank account and completed beginner-level coding challenges.
 I also created a Digital Literacy Awareness Google Form quiz and collected responses.
 Screenshots of the coding activity, Google Form, and response sheet were added to the repository.

 Module 4 – Email Etiquette & Digital Communication This module included writing two professional emails — one requesting assignment extension and another applying for internship opportunity.
 I also created a social media Do's and Don'ts checklist and added both files to the repository.

-link of the hackerrank:-
+link of the hackerrank:- https://www.hackerrank.com/profile/aadeesh_25mib101

 Module 5 – Cybercrime Awareness & Prevention In this task, I selected UPI/Online Payment Fraud and wrote a detailed case study explaining the crime and its consequences.
 I also created a Stay Safe Online checklist with prevention tips and reporting channels.
 Both files were added to the repository.
 Project Objective To develop digital literacy skills, build professional online presence, improve digital communication, and promote cyber safety awareness.